willzjacobson/benchmarks/Readme.md

 will have modules related to steam forecasting, the svm directory modules related to building a Support Vector Machines model, and so on.

-The directories dealing with model building and execution (svm and sarima)
+The directories dealing with model building and execution (svm and arima)
 have:
 * run.py : entry point for the modules in the directory
 * model.py : model-related code